netfoundry/mop/quickstarts/docs/common/install-jenkins.md

 !!! example "To delete the resources"
     1. Run Jenkins job again by selecting on the pipeline created in the previous step.
 Click on "Build with Parameters"
-    1. Fill in the Azure Details and select the following:
+    1. Fill in the Azure Details (e.g. RG, Tenant Id, etc) and select the following:
         1. NF Environment, e.g. production
         1. NETWORK_ACTION - delete
         1. NETWORK_NAME, e.g. DEMONET